-Financial Aid Services, Inc. completes Program Year Closeout after confirming the school's disbursement and refund records reconcile to FAS' in-house records and
+Financial Aid Services, Inc. completes Program Year Closeout after confirming the

 COD and G5 records.
 Alabama School of Nail Technology & Cosmetology provides detailed disbursement and refund lists to FAS upon their request.

 • Yearly Review of Process

 These processes will be reviewed yearly on July 1 to ensure that Quality Assurance processes are still being followed.
 Any changes will be noted and this document will be revised.